standardgalactic/third-brain/_Notes/Wealth does not get you admiration and respect.md

 Instead, we think that **"if I had that car people would think I'm cool"**

-## How to get respect and admiration
-- Humility
-- Kindness
-- Empathy

-The above things 👆🏽 will get you more respect and admiration than wealth ever will

 ## Sources
 - [[The Psychology of Money - Highlights]]
-## Keywords